Since 2017

 Step 14

 15. Now I add the raisins.
-If they're dry, I pour boiling water over them, drain after 5 minutes, and pat dry with a paper towel — soft, plump raisins can go straight in.
-I knead just enough to distribute them evenly without crushing.
+If they are dry to begin with, I first pour boiling water over them and pat them dry with a paper towel (with soft raisins this can be skipped).
+I knead the raisins in so that they are distributed evenly throughout the dough.

 Step 15